raulmarcano/libft/readme.md

 - `ft_lstmap`

-## Usage
+## Example

-Here's a simple example of how to use Libft in your C program:
+Here's an example of how to use Libft in your C program:

 ```c
 #include "libft.h"